Is The Skandika SF-1150 Regatta Rowing Machine Too Unusual To Be Worthwhile?

-The promise if that this machine trains 86% of the bodies muscles and there are few complaints here because buyers are having a lot of fun testing out the different movements and diversifying their workout; however, there are concerns about the intensity and long term use.
+The promise if that this machine trains many bodies muscles and there are few complaints here because buyers are having a lot of fun testing out the different movements and diversifying their workout.
+However, there are concerns about the intensity and long term use.

 Why is intensity a problem with this Skandika SF-1150 Regatta Rower?

 The method of working out with this rowing machine is brilliantly simple and accessible for newcomers because of the design and the use of pulleys but there is a lack of settings to the resistance offered that can limit their potential.

 Some buyers have taken it as far as it can go by using all three of the cables at once on their first attempt and have nowhere to progress.

 An additional problem here comes from the length of the cables and the extension needed to get the best out of them – something that shorter users can’t seem to achieve.